joseph-flinn/site/frontend/posts/scalable-dev-edd-always-on.md

 ```

 We used the above directory setup in the [previous article](/posts/scalable-dev-edd).
 `migrations` contain any of the migrations that will be run in step 1 of the deploy.
-The order they are added are
+The order they are added is
 incredibly important.
 When preparing for the *X.2* deploy, _Transition_ migrations that are going to be finalized must be
 added into the `migrations` directory _*BEFORE*_ their corresponding _Finalization_ migrations.
 After them come the
 _Finalization_ migrations and then any of the other migrations for the *X.2* deploy.
 Any _Initial_ or non-destructive